RobertForristall/sourceware-lab-idp/README.md

 ```
 # Database related properties
-DB_HOST: Hostname of the MySQL database that the IDP server is connecting to
+DB_HOST: Hostname of the PostgreSQL database that the IDP server is connecting to
-DB_PORT: Port of the MySQL database that the IDP server is connecting to
+DB_PORT: Port of the PostgreSQL database that the IDP server is connecting to
-DB_USER: Username of the MySQL user in the MySQL database that the IDP server is connecting to
+DB_USER: Username of the PostgreSQL user in the PostgreSQL database that the IDP server is connecting to
-DB_PASS: (Only for eclipse) Password of the MySQL user in the MySQL database that the IDP server is connecting to
+DB_PASS: (Only for eclipse) Password of the PostgreSQL user in the PostgreSQL database that the IDP server is connecting to
-DB_DATABASE: Name of the MySQL database that the IDP server is connecting to
+DB_DATABASE: Name of the PostgreSQL database that the IDP server is connecting to
+DB_SCHEMA: Name of the PostgreSQL schema that the IDP server is connecting to
-MYSQL_ROOT_PASSWORD: (Only for docker) Password of the root user in the MySQL database
+POSTGRES_PASSWORD: (Only for docker) Password of the root user in the PostgreSQL database
-IDP_USER_PASSWORD: (Only for docker) Password of the idpuser user in the MySQL database
+IDP_USER_PASSWORD: (Only for docker) Password of the idpuser user in the PostgreSQL database

 # AWS SES related properties
 AWS_REGION: The region in AWS that the email service will use